CESNET/eduroam-db/README.md

 ```

 This takes all the `.xml` files from `input_directory` and
 tries to convert them.
-If conversion is successfull,
+If the conversion is successfull,
-all the JSON files are created in `output_directory`.
+all the JSON files are created in the `output_directory`.

 There are various options that can affect the conversion.